 A study of such central problems in the philosophy of religion as the problem of evil, the meaning of religious language and the question of the self.

 Narrative Theology

-3 A study of the contemporary development of narrative as an essential element of interpretation of biblical and systematic theology.
+A study of the contemporary development of narrative as an essential element of interpretation of biblical sources and of moral and systematic theology.

 The Sacraments of Initiation